PTAB

 5. Arguments Regarding Discretionary Denial

-- Petitioner argued that the Board should not exercise its discretion to deny review under 35 U.S.C. §325(d) for several reasons:
+• Petitioner argued that the Board should not exercise its discretion to deny institution under 35 U.S.C. §325(d) for three primary reasons:

-- The primary reference, Haartsen ’297, was never cited or considered by the Examiner during the original prosecution of the ’691 patent.
+• The primary reference, Haartsen ’297, was new art not before the Examiner during the original prosecution.

 6. Relief Requested

-- Petitioner requests that the Board institute an inter partes review (IPR) of claims 1, 2-4, 7-14, and 17-20 of the ’691 patent and cancel those claims as unpatentable.
+• Petitioner requests the institution of an inter partes review and the cancellation of claims 1-4, 7-14, and 17-20 of the ’691 patent as unpatentable.